rivques/the-matrix/JOURNAL.md

 ok now for the (hopefully easier!) task of shoving all the ics and mosfets under the displays.

-...and i'm realizing that there's no way to do this without 4 layers. fortunately it's not that much mroe expensive.
+...and i'm realizing that there's no way to do this without 4 layers. fortunately it's not that much mre expensive.

 30 more minutes later, these mosfets are just way too big. i'm going to switch to the [IRFU9024NPBF](https://www.aliexpress.us/item/2251832086805199.htm), which is actually cheaper than my original option, and it's in the smaller TO-251 package.